Armsoup/HAR_RPG/README.md

 - **ArmsoupHAREngine** — the core framework (console handling, files, saves, colors)
 - **HAR_RPG** — the game itself (player, hunger, monsters, inventory, open world)

-Everything runs directly from a single `.exe`, saves progress to `save.txt`, and fits in under 100 KB.
+Everything runs directly from a single `.exe`, saves progress to `save.txt`, and fits in under 1 MB.
 > **Starting with [version HAR 6.3](https://github.com/Armsoup/HAR_RPG/releases/tag/RPG_GAME6.3), the compilation and building of .exe and .cpp files are performed in the "VisualStudio 2022 Community" environment.**

 ---